Moksh-Aithandla/Law/README.md

    - Check that Node.js is installed correctly
    - Try running `npm install` to ensure all dependencies are installed

-2. **Blockchain issues**:
-   - Ensure Hardhat node is running before deploying contracts
-   - If deployment fails, try increasing the timeout in the batch file
-   - Check the Hardhat console for any error messages

-3. **Frontend not loading**:
+2. **Frontend not loading**:
    - Check that the server is running (look for "Server running at http://localhost:3000")
    - Verify that the frontend directory and its subdirectories exist
    - Check browser console for any JavaScript errors

-4. **Login problems**:
+3. **Login problems**:
    - Use the pre-populated user credentials listed above
-   - Make sure the blockchain deployment was successful
+   - Make sure you're using the correct email and ID

-5. **MetaMask issues**:
+4. **MetaMask issues**:
    - Ensure MetaMask is installed in your browser
-   - Connect MetaMask to the Hardhat local network (http://localhost:8545)
-   - Import one of the test accounts using the private keys from the Hardhat console
-   - Make sure the account has enough ETH for transactions
+   - Make sure you're connected to the correct network

-6. **Adding new cases**:
-   - You must be logged in as a lawyer to add new cases
-   - All form fields must be filled out
-   - The client and judge must exist in the system
-   - Your MetaMask wallet must be connected and have sufficient ETH
+   - Check that your MetaMask wallet is unlocked
+   - If the connection button doesn't work, try refreshing the page

+5. **Dashboard not showing data**:
+   - Check that you're logged in with the correct credentials
+   - Verify that the API endpoints are working correctly
+   - Try logging out and logging back in

 ## License